aphased/BingoPartyBot/README.md

 [Bingo Brewers](https://discord.gg/bingobrewers) for suggestions and/or code
 contributions for new and improved features & all the bug-hunting.

-Thanks to Conutik for giving this project a much-needed thorough rewrite and overhaul!
+Thanks to Conutik for giving this project a much-needed thorough rewrite and overhaul, making the code _so_ much more accessible and extendible!

 ## License